lib314a/eye_link_reading/README.md

 SR-Research's Pylink module must be installed first.

-Know issue: eyelink messages sometimes fail to be send when the sound recording is under processing.
+Known issue: eyelink messages sometimes fail to be send when the sound recording is under processing.